jessicarush/javascript-notes/functions.md

 ## Abstractions

 When we communicate, our language includes vocabulary that allows us to convey more complicated tasks in a few words.
 For example, to say *bake* a cake we understand the concept without having to list all the details.
 In programming, we can accomplish *abstraction* by writing functions.
 In addition to allowing us to reuse our code, functions help to make clear, readable programs.

+## Pure Functions

+A pure function is a specific kind of value-producing function (it returns something) that not only has no side effects but also doesn’t rely on side effects from other code—for example, it doesn’t read global variables whose value might change.
+A pure function, when called with the same arguments, always produces the same value (and doesn’t do anything else).
+A call to such a function can be substituted by its return value without changing the meaning of the code.
+When you're not sure that a pure function is working correctly, you can test it by simply calling it and know that if it works in that context, it will work in any context.
+Non-pure functions tend to require more scaffolding to test.

 ## Higher-order Functions